Honors and Awards

-This honor, established by Tau Chapter of Sigma Theta Tau, national honor society for nurses, and bearing the name of St. Ignatius Loyola, is given in recognition of outstanding achievement in spiritual, personal, intellectual, cultural, and professional development, to an individual who possesses outstanding potential for making a significant contribution to the nursing profession.
+This honor, established by Tau Chapter of Sigma Theta Tau, the national honor society for nurses, and bearing the name of St. Ignatius of Loyola, is given in recognition of outstanding achievement in spiritual, personal, intellectual, cultural, and professional development, to an individual who possesses outstanding potential for making a significant contribution to the nursing profession.

 Tau Chapter Award for Outstanding Scholarly Project

 Each year nursing students in their final semester complete a scholarly project.
 Students, working in small groups select a research topic pertinent to nursing practice or education that they wish to examine in depth.
 After conducting a literature review and writing a paper, they complete the process with a formal presentation before their colleagues and faculty of the school.
 Each year, Sigma Theta Tau presents the Tau Chapter Award for Outstanding Senior Scholarly Project to students in both the traditional and second degree baccalaureate nursing program.